openwallet-foundation-labs/identity-credential/DEVELOPER-ENVIRONMENT.md

 cp samples/testapp/iosApp/DeveloperConfig.xcconfig.template samples/testapp/iosApp/DeveloperConfig.xcconfig && \
 $EDITOR samples/testapp/iosApp/DeveloperConfig.xcconfig
 ```
+In the opened editor, add the Team ID assigned to you by Apple.

 You also need to install [CocoaPods](https://cocoapods.org/) and set up your environment so
 it's functional (e.g. the `pod` program is in PATH).
 Then you need to run